chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 Deliver a report in PDF containing:

 * an image of the hero network,
-* an image of the sub-graph of the hero network you extracted,
+* an image of each of the two sub-graphs of the hero network you extracted,
 * an image of the Barcelona holidays data, and
-* an image of the new network you created and styled.
+* an image of the new network you created on a CSV file and styled.

 Include brief comments before each image, explaining what we see there.